What exactly is HR compliance, and what does it mean for SMEs?

 Ensuring your business is compliant is necessary, but why stop there?
 Don’t just comply - implement people-first policies that go beyond your legal obligations.

-There are all-round benefits for going the extra mile, beyond compliance.
+There are many benefits for going the extra mile, beyond compliance.
 For example, flexible working policies are great for helping staff enjoy a better work-life balance, but they can also help manage resourcing levels during busy periods.
 Going beyond your compliancy requirements works for both your team and your business.

-Store company documents securely and maintain GDPR compliance with Breathe’s secure, cloud-based software.
+Store your documents securely and maintain GDPR compliance with Breathe’s secure, cloud-based software.
 You can store all your policies in one place and provide your HR team with specific levels of access to the information they need.
 Why not try for free today?